Leader Assumptions:

 Leaders want to improve.

-Even when behavior suggests otherwise.
-The desire for growth is present; capacity to act on it varies — especially under pressure.
+The motivation for change is present.
+The capacity to act on it varies — especially under pressure.

 03